-"Enough" is a topic for debate, but one liter per hike in moderate weather is my recommendation.
+"Enough" is a topic for debate, but one liter per day hiker in moderate weather is my recommendation.

 1. Consult a current map for your planned route, noting where surface water is available.

-2. Be sure the water is not seasonal, to avoid disappointment in late summer when streams run dry.
+2. Be sure the water is not seasonal, to avoid disappointment in late summer/early fall when streams run dry.

 3. Bring water purification technology, and know how to use it.